varun1724/task-manager/README.md

  ## Screenshots
  ![Viewing an empty schedule](https://github.com/cs100/final-project-pthak008-jchan517-2/assets/112217896/695bdaee-de03-4532-9fe0-ef3f39af1f21)

- This is an example of what viewing and empty schedule would look like.
+ This is an example of what viewing an empty schedule would look like.

   ![Viewing a busy schedule](https://github.com/cs100/final-project-pthak008-jchan517-2/assets/112217896/89bd0d3a-d5d5-4594-847d-203ad8833143)